Quebec City’s Citadel and Changing of the Guard Ceremony [2024 update]

 changing of the guard citadelle quebec

-During summer, we can witness the Changing of the Guard Ceremony performed by the Royal 22nd Regiment.
+The Changing of the Guard Ceremony performed by the Royal 22nd Regiment (photo taken before COVID)

 Did you know?